machinalis/quepy/docs/tutorial.rst

   that will match natural language questions and transform them into an abstract semantic representation.
 * `dbpedia/dsl.py`: the file where you will define the domain specific language of your database schema.
-In the case of SPARQL, here you will be specifing things that usually go in the ontology: relation names and such.
+In the case of SPARQL, here you will be specifying things that usually go in the ontology: relation names and such.
 * `dbpedia/settings.py`: the configuration file for some aspects of the installation.
-* `main.py`: this file is a optional kickstart point where you can have all the code you need to interact with your app.
+* `main.py`: this file is an optional kickstart point where you can have all the code you need to interact with your app.
 If you want, you can safely remove this file.